qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/slides/geospatial-data-transformations.md

 ::: {.notes}
 Disregard image (b); In image (a) we can see IceBridge flightlines represented in gray.
-These flightlines are taking continuous measurements of ice thickness underneath the plane, so there are no measurements where the plane hasn't flown.
+These flightlines are taking continuous measurements of ice thickness underneath the airplane, so there are no measurements where the plane hasn't flown.
 Here a process called "kriging" is used to estimate ice thickness in between measurements.
 :::